Gender Artifacts in Visual Datasets: Conclusion

 \subsection{Ethical considerations}

-While we only use gender expression classification as a discovery mechanism for the types of visual artifacts that may be correlated with this notion of gender within these datasets, we acknowledge that our setup, which uses the binary male/female prediction task, reifies the notion of binary gender and grants it legitimacy.
+While we only use gender expression classification as a discovery mechanism for visual artifacts, we acknowledge that our setup, which predicts ``male'' or ``female'', reifies the notion of binary gender and grants it legitimacy.
 Gender classifiers are fundamentally imperfect as gender is reduced to a simplistic binary that can be harmful to individuals from the trans and/or non-binary community who may not fit into these narrow categories \cite{hamidi2018gender,keyes2018agr}.
 While it is important to understand where gender biases may arise in automated systems, we do not condone the use of automated gender recognition in practice.
 The purpose of a gender classifier in this project is solely for the study of gender bias propagation.
 We are aware that by simply calling a gender classifier a ``gender artifact model'' does not change what it fundamentally is --- however, by naming it as such we underscore its purpose as a method of studying gender artifacts \textit{only} and not for its prediction output of gender.